iRaccPro/iRaccPro/README.md

 I'm Zach, I am a computer science student at Purdue University, with a specialization in systems and security.
 I'm an aspiring security researcher and embedded software engineer.
 My interests primarily focus on cybersecurity, particularly red team operations within industrial control systems and low level systems.
 I mostly design tools for examining and modeling vulnerabilities and system behaviors, but I also have plenty of scripts from my side projects and from competitions.

-At the present moment, I do not upload PoC related to security testing and vulnerability analysis.
+At the present moment, I do not upload PoCs related to security testing and vulnerability analysis.

 <img src="https://tryhackme-badges.s3.amazonaws.com/iRaccPro.png" alt="TryHackMe">